-An RV door latch isn’t an item you generally need to spend much time thinking about, but when a door latch fails, the consequences can be serious.
-A broken door latch could lock you OUT of your RV or allow a stranger IN!
-Or your RV’s door could open while you’re driving at highway speeds. ????
+An RV door latch isn’t an item you generally need to spend much time thinking about, but when it fails, the consequences can be serious.
+A broken latch could lock you OUT of your RV… or allow a stranger to get IN!
+Or your RV’s door could even open while you’re driving at highway speeds.

-Clearly, a working RV door latch is important for your security and that of your family, as well as for the preservation of your possessions.
-So, today we’re knocking on your RV door with an in-depth look at the RV door latch – how to repair it and, if necessary, replace it by installing a new one.
-Let’s go!
+Clearly, a functioning door latch is crucial for your safety and security, as well as for the protection of your possessions.
+So, in this post, we’re knocking on your RV door with an in-depth look at the RV door latch – how to repair it and, if necessary, replace it by installing a new one (including the option of upgrading it to a keyless entry model).

 - 1) Common RV Door Latch Problems and How to Fix Them